Creating a Secure Grails Application Powered by MongoDB

 static mapWith = "mongo"

-And after that you can check that you are able to login with admin again and that mongo database is created with document for admin user in user collection.
+Then, check that you can log in with admin again and that the MongoDB database is created with a document for the admin user in the users collection.